Airbotics/uptane-server/docs/guides/ros-noetic-dunfell.md

 mkdir -p <abs-path-to-shared-directory>
 ```

-We'll need this path again very soon when update are configuration.
-Open the `local.conf` from the `conf` directory
+We'll need this path again very soon when update our configuration.
+Open the `local.conf` from the `conf` directory.

 ```
-vim air-ros-demo/conf/local.conf
+air-ros-demo/conf/local.conf
 ```

 Add the following to the end of the `local.conf` file, this includes all the ROS specific configuration we need.
 Don't forget to change the `ROS_COMMON_ARTIFACTS` to point to your absolute path from the previous step.